Preparing your paper as outlined below will help expedite consideration.

 Please prepare your manuscript following our checklists and templates listed under our How to Submit resources.

 AGU will consider papers that are companions or so related that publication and citation should be coordinated.
 AGU can work with other journals to coordinate publication.
-If you are submitting companion papers, please indicate this and any information regarding coordination in your cover letter and provide copies of all papers as part of your submission if they are not being submitted to the same journal.
+If you are submitting companion papers, please indicate this and any information regarding coordination in your cover letter and provide clearly labeled copies of all papers as part of your submission.
 Please provide regular updates to the editors on the progress of related papers, especially at revision.
 If there are multiple companions, we strongly recommend that you contact our staff and the journal editors in advance.

 Other papers under consideration elsewhere and related to your AGU submission should also be included for the editors and the relation explained in the cover letter.
 AGU will not publish manuscripts with any references that are not yet published.
 If the citation of such manuscripts is approved by the editor, AGU will hold final publication until the cited literature is accepted and publicly available.